klaas1979/ivy4r/README.txt

 * var

 === Caching of Ivy results:
-For Buildr the targets ivy:enableresultcache, ivy:disableresultcache and ivy:cleanresultcache have been added.
+For Buildr the targets ivy:enable_result_cache, ivy:disable_result_cache and ivy:clean_result_cache have been added.
 Additionally the result cache can be enabled via the build.yaml or the global buildr settings.yaml by setting the variable "ivy: caching.enabled: true".

-For Rake the targets ivy:enableresultcache, ivy:disableresultcache and ivy:cleanresultcache have been added as well.
+For Rake the targets ivy:enable_result_cache, ivy:disable_result_cache and ivy:clean_result_cache have been added as well.
 For Rake there is no other way to enable the caching beside this targets.

 == SYNOPSIS: